 Believe it or not, these takeaways are just scratching the surface.
 Our final session was at Poogan’s Porch for a business etiquette dinner with Cindy Grosso, Etiquette Expert and Founder of Charleston School of Protocol.
 She walked our group through the differences in the continental style way of eating versus American style and left the group with valuable reminders on how to conduct yourself properly in business meetings over a meal.

 If this program seems like what you are looking for, then this upcoming session is calling your name.
-The 2019 Spring mentors for Leadership Discovery are incredible.

-Applications are open for this program until February 15 and limited spots are available.
 Submit your application and be a part of an impactful program that will help you grow in your personal and professional life.